AzirM6513/todo-app/README.md

 Enter task in input box and click create to add a task.
 Click red x beside task to remove task from screen.
+Click on task to complete it with a line-through.
 Todos are saved to and recalled from localstorage.